datacamp-content-public/courses-r-from-scratch/chapter1.md

 The subset is a selection of variables for every country, for each variable, we have taken the mean values from 2012 through 2016.

-Here is the data files:
+Here are the data files:

 * [variable description](http://bit.ly/gender-stats-variables)
 * [data file](http://bit.ly/gender-stats-data).